SeSeSeven/Mushroom_Classification_Fork/reports/README.md

 > **Discuss you continuous integration setup.
 What kind of continuous integration are you running (unittesting,**
 > **linting, etc.)?
 Do you test multiple operating systems, Python  version etc. Do you make use of caching?
 Feel free**
 > **to insert a link to one of your GitHub actions workflow.**
 >
-> Recommended answer length: 200-300 words.
->
-> Example:
-> *We have organized our continuous integration into 3 separate files: one for doing ..., one for running ... testing*
-> *and one for running ... .
-In particular for our ..., we used ... .An example of a triggered workflow can be seen*
-> *here: <weblink>*
->
->
 Answer:

 Our continuous integration setup with GitHub Actions is structured to enforce high code quality and streamline our development processes.
 Key components include linting, Docker image building, and multi-environment testing.

 Linting: We utilize tools like flake8 to enforce Python coding standards, ensuring consistent code style and catching potential errors early in the development cycle.